 Transitioning from College to Career: A Roadmap for Autistic Graduates

 Graduating from college represents a monumental achievement for any student, but for autistic graduates, the transition from the structured academic environment to the professional world can present unique challenges and opportunities.
 While college offers predictable schedules, clear expectations, and established support systems, the career landscape often feels less defined and more socially complex.
+This roadmap is designed to help autistic graduates navigate this transition with confidence, leveraging their strengths while developing strategies to address potential obstacles.

 The college-to-career transition involves more than just changing your daily location.
 In college, success is often measured through concrete metrics like grades and completed assignments, with clear syllabi outlining expectations.
 The professional world, however, operates differently.
 Workplace expectations may be more implicit, social dynamics play a larger role, and success can be measured in more subjective ways.